nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 At Vercel, they had a feature for auto-renewing domains — and lots of mysterious issues.
-After switching to Effect and similar concepts, suddenly the error count jumped — from 3 [click] to 17.
+After switching to Effect (and neverthrow) and similar concepts, suddenly the error count jumped — from 3 [click] to 17.
 But that was actually good news — it meant they weren’t hiding problems anymore.
 They could finally see what was really happening.
+And when you know your errors you can decide how to handle them - by recover from them with retries mechanism, transforming them, or giving the user more context about what fails.

 It becomes much easier to find the root cause of an error instead of just seeing a generic one — and since it’s still TypeScript, it doesn’t force us into a new ecosystem.